uib-ub/sanity-exhibition-nansen/docs/README.md

 Software systems that makes up the whole Muna software architecture.

-Repositoriet består av to mapper, `studio` og `web`. `studio` inneholder koden for å kjøre [Sanity Studio](https://www.sanity.io/docs/sanity-studio).
+The repository contains two folders, `studio` and `web`. `studio` contains the code for running the [Sanity Studio](https://www.sanity.io/docs/sanity-studio).

 ### Studio

-Studio er en SPA React applikasjon, open source og kan tilpasses.
-Datamodellen lages i `studio/schemas` og defineres av bruker, se [Content modelling](https://www.sanity.io/docs/content-modelling) og [Schema types](https://www.sanity.io/docs/schema-types) for detaljer.
+The Studio is a React Single Page Application.
+It is Open Source and can be customized with plugins and React components.
+The data model is defined in `studio/schemas`.
+The studio comes without a schema as default, but there are starter schemas, see [Content modelling](https://www.sanity.io/docs/content-modelling) and [Schema types](https://www.sanity.io/docs/schema-types) for details.

-Studio er utvidet med én større plugin. `import-tool` er en "tool" som lar brukere søke i Marcus.uib.no, NB.no og Kulturnav.org.
-Objekter eller autoritetsdata kan importeres til Studio der de kan refereres til i tekst eller i andre sammenhenger.
+The Studio have one major custom plugin.
+The `import-tool` is a "tool" for searching Marcus.uib.no, NB.no and Kulturnav.org.
+Objects or authority data can be imported to the Studio where they can be refered to in text and from othere documents in the studio.

-Studio henter og lagrer data hos Sanity og det er derfor ikke nødvendig å ha en lokal database for utvikling eller tyngre driftsopplegg for produksjon.
+The database is not Open Source and runs in the Google Cloud.
+The Studio communicates with the backend via an API.
+It is not necessary to run a local database when developing.
+Theres is also no need to run a production database.

 ![](./diagrams/container_studio.svg)